Irregular Periods

 What causes irregular periods?

-Hormonal imbalances, stress, weight changes, and certain medical conditions.
+Hormonal imbalances, stress, weight changes, and certain medical conditions may contribute to irregular periods.

 How common are irregular periods?